dquixote-jr/opnsense-images/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a simple port of Alpine Linux releases for OpenStack environments.
+This project is a port of OPNsense releases for OpenStack environments.
 This image used the the project [alpine-make-vm-image](https://gitlab.com/alpinelinux/alpine-make-vm-image "alpine-make-vm-image project") to build base image and we make some change to make it compatible with OpenStack environments and cloud-init.

 This image is updated when Alpine Linux team released a new version of the OS [here](https://alpinelinux.org/releases/ "Alpine linux Release Inventory").